 The Midland Ice Caves trail is a family-friendly hike in southern New Brunswick.
 Between December and February, venture out to see the impressive ice wall near Norton.
 You can climb inside for a closer look and then slide down the other end.
 Nice winter destination for adults and kids alike!

 I visited the Midland Ice Caves on Family Day.
 Bella and I enjoyed the walk along the fenceline before heading into the forest for the ice caves.
 While this is a nice short hike, the ice cave itself was quite crowded.
 I should’ve anticipated the high number of visitors due to the holiday.
-Nevertheless, still an enjoyable little adventure!
+Nevertheless, still an enjoyable little adventure.

 This post includes affiliate links.
-If you make a purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.
+If you purchase through an affiliate link, I will receive a percentage of the sale at no extra cost to you.
+Thanks for your support!

 About Midland Ice Caves